 Before You Arrive

-Of course you can simply dash our of work on a Friday night, hop on a plane and be with us by Saturday.
-But if you can start some preparations before you jump on the plane you will really feel the benefit.
-Here’s a few things to get you going before you get to us, particularly if you are not a regular surfer – and you might want to check out one of our resident yogi’s and surfer Rach’s journal post on ‘getting surf trip fit‘ too.
+Of course you can simply dash out of work on a Friday night, hop on a plane and be with us by Saturday.
+But if you can start some preparations before you leave you will really feel the benefit.
+Here are a few things to get you going before you get to us, particularly if you are not a regular surfer – and you might want to check out one of our resident yogi’s and surfer Rach’s journal post on ‘getting surf trip fit‘ too.

 *Please note, none of this is medical advice, consult your doctor to be sure.